-Decrease in crystallization temperature of infinitely dilute solutions does not depend on the nature of the solute and directly proportional to the molal concentration of the solution.
+A decrease in crystallization temperature of infinitely dilute solutions does not depend on the solute's nature and directly proportional to the molal concentration of the solution.

-Increase of the boiling point of infinitely dilute solutions of non-volatile substances is not dependent on the nature of the solute and directly proportional to the molal concentration of the solution
+An increase of the boiling point of infinitely dilute solutions of non-volatile substances is not dependent on the solute's nature and directly proportional to the molal concentration of the solution.

-Растворы с такой концентрацией - 1 mol / kg, generally speaking, can not be called an infinitely diluted, so that the determination of these constants we are talking about dependence extrapolation of low concentrations.
-Remind that the molal concentration (as opposed to molar) - is the ratio of the number of solute moles to the weight of the solvent.
+Растворы с такой концентрацией - 1 mol/kg, generally speaking, can not be called an infinitely diluted, so that the determination of these constants we are talking about dependence extrapolation of low concentrations.
+Remind that the molal concentration (as opposed to a molar) - is the ratio of the number of solute moles to the solvent's weight.

-If any of the solutions subjects to the laws of ideal solutions at any concentration it's called perfect solution.
-If it subjects to the laws at sufficiently large dilution it's infinitely dilute solution.
+If any of the solutions subject to the laws of ideal solutions at any concentration, it's called a perfect solution.
+If it subjects to the laws at sufficiently large dilution, it's infinitely dilute solution.

 All the electrolyte solutions - real solutions, as solute therein dissociates into ions.
-Raoult's law for these solutions are not performed, even in the case of an infinitely dilute solutions.
+Raoult's law for these solutions is not performed, even in the case of an infinitely dilute solution.

-In case of non-electrolyte solutions - the more dilute the solution, the closer its properties ideal .
+In the case of non-electrolyte solutions - the more dilute the solution, the closer its properties ideal.
 Homogeneous mixtures of non-polar substances (hydrocarbons) are close to the ideal solution at all concentrations.

 Now let's get back to vodka.

 So, thanks to inquisitive users (see the comments to the calculator), the author had to find out that Raoult's second law has nothing to do with vodka.
-The thing is that in Raoult's laws we are talking about solutions of non-volatile matter (like salt, for example), which reduce the vapor pressure of the solvent above the solution and alcohol - quite a volatile substance, it also creates a vapor pressure above the solution.
-For boiling vodka there are Konovalov laws applicable and alcohol from vodka starts to boil out at the boiling point of alcohol (as I understand).
+In Raoult's laws, we are talking about solutions of non-volatile matter (like salt, for example), which reduce the vapor pressure of the solvent above the solution, and alcohol - quite a volatile substance, also creates a vapor pressure above the solution.
+For boiling vodka, there are Konovalov laws applicable, and alcohol from vodka starts to boil out at the boiling point of alcohol (as I understand).

-However, in several places on the Internet I've seen the use of Raoult's second law to estimate freezing point of vodka.
-I have not found anything accurate on the account of vodka freezing and applying the Raoult's second law to this(I need a chemist).
-However, the findings are quite close to tabular, so I leave the whole calculation below unchanged to illustrate the use of calculator.
-Although, with a proviso that the boiling temperature and, probably, freezing temperature cannot be determined with Raoult's second law.
+However, in several places on the Internet, I've seen the use of Raoult's second law to estimate the freezing point of vodka.
+I have not found anything accurate on vodka freezing and applying Raoult's second law to this(I need a chemist).
+However, the findings are quite close to tabular, so I leave the whole calculation below unchanged to illustrate the calculator's use with a proviso that the boiling temperature and, probably, freezing temperature cannot be determined with Raoult's second law.